WeilinDeng/FEniCS/README.md

-# Python
+# FeniCS
-This repository is for created for learning Python.
+This repository is for created for learning FeniCS.